nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 6f. `list #Software` displays all tasks tagged with the specified category "Software".

 6g.
 Key in `list` to return to the original view of all uncompleted tasks.

-7. `done 7` to mark the check email task as done.
+7\.
+Enter `done 7` to mark the check email task as done.
 Key in `list done` and verify that the check email task now appears as task 2.

-8. Still in the list of tasks that are done, key in `undone 2` to mark the check email task as not done.
+8\.
+Still in the list of tasks that are done, key in `undone 2` to mark the check email task as not done.
 Key in `list` again and verify that it is listed at index 7.

-9. `find Birthday` displays all tasks with the word 'Birthday' in the task name.
+9\. `find Birthday` displays all tasks with the word 'Birthday' in the task name.

 10a.
 Key in `list` again to return to the original view.
 Now enter `del 1` to delete the task spcified by its index in the task pane.
 Check that the Birthday celebration at index 1 is now deleted.

 10b.
 Key in `del #Software` to delete the category.
 Only the tag will be deleted, the tasks tagged under Software will now be uncategorised.
 Check that tasks 45 and 46 are now uncategorised.

-11. Key in `undo` twice to undo the previous two delete acts.
+11\.
+Key in `undo` twice to undo the previous two delete acts.
 Check that the category Software is now back, and so is the Birthday celebration.

-12. Key in `redo` to delete the Birthday celebration again.
+12\.
+Key in `redo` to delete the Birthday celebration again.

 13a.
 Key in `loc` to show the current storage location.
 It should be `(directory of the jar file)\data\taskbook.xml` by default.

 13b.
 Create a new folder called newData in the same directory as [W09-C1][OneLine].jar.
 Enter `loc (directory of the jar file)\newData` to change storage file to the newData folder.
+Navigate to the folder and open taskbook.xml to confirm that data has been correctly written to the new file path.

-14. Key in `exit` to close the application.
+14\.
+Key in `exit` to close the application.

 ## Command Summary
 | Command | Format |